HPCA2026/HPCA2026-Paper-66-Rebuttal/README.md

 # Actual Measurement Results of HR-DCIM Silicon Verification

 &nbsp;&nbsp; This document provides the measured results of HR-DCIM silicon verification.
-The measurement report includes three parts: *1) Chip Micrograph and Summary of Silicon Verification;* *2) Test Platform Setup for Silicon Verification;* *3) Measurement Results of Silicon Verification.* **Key measured metrics include: area/energy efficiency, accuracy, cell error distribution, bit error rate (BER), and iteration latency.** Compared to the simulation results presented in the paper, **the average deviation between simulation and actual silicon verification results is less than 2%.**
+The measurement report includes three parts: *1) Chip Micrograph and Summary of Silicon Verification;* *2) Test Platform Setup for Silicon Verification;* *3) Measurement Results of Silicon Verification.* **Key measured metrics include: area/energy efficiency, accuracy, cell error distribution, bit error rate (BER), and iteration latency.** Compared to the simulation results presented in our paper, **the average deviation between simulation and actual silicon verification results is less than 2%.**

 ## 1. Chip Micrograph and Summary of Silicon Verification